coderefinery/git-collaborative/content/centralized.md

-Where `<repository-url>` is the repository created by the exercise administrator.  **Clone using the SSH path you get from the webpage, not the https url.
+Where `<repository-url>` is the repository created by the exercise administrator.  **Clone using the SSH path you get from the webpage, not the https URL.
 The URL should start with `git@github.com:`.
 Otherwise, you won't be able to push later.**

 This is a representation of what happens when you clone: